Eriel Sánchez

-Eriel Sánchez León (born April 12, 1975) in (Fomento, Sancti Spiritus) is a Cuban baseball catcher for Sancti Spíritus of the Cuban National Series.
+Eriel Sánchez León (born 17 May 1975) in (Fomento, Sancti Spiritus) is a Cuban baseball manager and former catcher for Sancti Spíritus of the Cuban National Series.

 Career

 Sánchez was part of Cuba's gold medal-winning team at the 2004 Summer Olympics, silver medal winning team at the 2008 Summer Olympics and the second place team at the 2006 World Baseball Classic.